 The global Input Error bit is formed from the ‘OR’ of all bits in the Input Error Latch.

 The Error Check Result, Input Error Count, Input Error Latch and Input Error bit can all be read via IPBus.
 A single IPBus command is provided to clear all of these registers.
 The Error Check Result and Input Error Count are included in the readout data for the current bunch crossing.
-The eFEX does not generate any other external error signal, so data monitoring or regular hardware scanning must detect an error condition.
+The jFEX does not generate any other external error signal, so data monitoring or regular hardware scanning must detect an error condition.

 Interface to TTC

-TTC signals are received in the eFEX shelf in the Hub-ROD module.
-There, the clock is recovered and commands are decoded, before being re-encoding using a local protocol (to be defined).
-This use of a local protocol allows the TTC interface of the shelf to be upgraded without any modification of the eFEX modules.
+TTC signals are received in the jFEX shelf in the Hub-ROD module.
+There, the clock is recovered and commands are decoded, before being re-encoded using a local protocol (to be defined).
+This use of a local protocol allows the TTC interface of the shelf to be upgraded without any modification of the jFEX modules.

-The eFEX module receives the clock and TTC commands from the Hub-ROD via the ATCA backplane.
+The jFEX module receives the clock and TTC commands from the Hub-ROD via the ATCA backplane.
 It receives the clock on one signal pair and the commands on a second (see section 6.8 for details).

 Slow Control